 Yicheng Ma

-Master's student in Machine Learning at Nanyang Technological University.
+M.Sc. in Machine Learning at Nanyang Technological University.

 B.Eng. in Optoelectronic Information Engineering, Zhejiang University.

-My research focuses on robot learning for manipulation, with a particular interest in data-efficient robot learning methods.
+My research focuses on robot learning for manipulation, with a particular interest in sample-efficient robot learning methods.
 Previously, I conducted research at the Grasp Lab at Zhejiang University, where I worked on robotic perception and grasping.
 I am currently exploring PhD opportunities in robot learning and manipulation and welcome inquiries via email.

 Research Interests